iheartradio/play-swagger/README.md

 ```

-The sbt-play-swagger plugin will generate the swagger.json on packaging, so if you run `sbt start`,
+The sbt-play-swagger plugin will generate the swagger.json on `sbt run` or `sbt package`
 you should be able to open the swagger ui at
 http://localhost:9000/docs/swagger-ui/index.html?url=/assets/swagger.json

-Note that `sbt run` doesn't generate the swagger.json for you.

-Alternatively, you can create a controller that uses play-swagger lib to generate the json and serve it.
+Alternatively, you can create a controller that uses play-swagger lib to generate the json and serve it, this way you can manipulate the swagger.json at runtime.
 See [here](docs/AlternativeSetup.md) for details

 ============================
 ## How to contribute